 Fish, Chips and Seafood at Morgans

-One of the most well-known fish and chip places in the Moreton Bay and Brisbane areas is Morgans Seafood and Takeaway.
+Morgans Seafood and Takeaway is one of the most well-known fish and chip places in the Moreton Bay and Brisbane areas.

-Whether you’re after fresh fish, prawns, sushi or oysters, this is the place to find them all.
+Whether you’re after fresh fish, prawns, sushi or oysters, this is where to find them all.

 On Easter Friday, the queues are out the door and down the street, and most days have smaller lines for their takeaway.

-If you love Seafood, then this is definitely one of the Redcliffe attractions that you need to visit.
+If you love seafood, this is one of the Redcliffe attractions that you need to visit.

 You can find their menu here.